 8. Determination of in vitro antitoxoplasmic activity (Moine et al., 2015)

-The determination of in vitro antitoxoplasmic activity was performed as discribe by Moine (Moine et al., 2015) with slight modification concerning concentrations.
+The determination of in vitro antitoxoplasmic activity was performed as described by Moine (Moine et al., 2015), with slight modifications concerning concentrations.

 The parasite used was the RH-β-gal strain of Toxoplasma gondii.
-This strain is modified to express the bacterial lacZ gene, which encodes for β-galactosidase, under the control of the promoter of the gene encoding SAG1, a major surface protein of the parasite.
-Tachyzoites were cultured on confluent human foreskin fibroblasts (HFF cell line) in DMEM supplemented with 5% FBS, at 37°C under a 5% CO2atmosphere.
+This strain is modified to express the bacterial lacZ gene, which encodes β-galactosidase, under the control of the promoter of the gene encoding SAG1, a major surface protein of the parasite.
+Tachyzoites were cultured on confluent human foreskin fibroblasts (HFFs) in DMEM supplemented with 5% FBS at 37°C in a 5% CO2 atmosphere.

-HFF cells were cultured in 96-well plates at 2×104 cells per well in phenol red-free DMEM supplemented with 1% FBS.
-After 24 hours of culture at 37°C under a 5% CO2atmosphere, tachyzoites were added (100 parasites per well), as well as the plant extracts to be tested at different concentrations (from 1 ; 10 to 100 µg/mL or 6.25 ; 12.5 ; 25 to 50 µg/mL for IC50 détermination of antitoxoplasmic activity).
+HFFs were cultured in 96-well plates at 2×104 cells per well in phenol red-free DMEM supplemented with 1% FBS.
+After 24 hours of culture at 37°C in a 5% CO2 atmosphere, tachyzoites were added (100 parasites per well), as were the plant extracts tested at different concentrations (from 1 ; 10 to 100 µg/mL or 6.25 ; 12.5 ; 25 to 50 µg/mL for IC50 determination of antitoxoplasmic activity).
 Wells containing untreated parasites were used as a reference.
-Treatment with pyrimethamine at 1 µM served as a positive inhibition control.
+Treatment with 1 µM pyrimethamine served as a positive control.
 Wells containing cells alone served as a “blank” for the measurement of β-galactosidase activity.
-The cells were then incubated for 96 hours at 37°C under a 5% CO2atmosphere.
+The cells were then incubated for 96 hours at 37°C in a 5% CO2 atmosphere.
 At the end of the incubation period, the number of parasites was estimated by measuring β-galactosidase activity.

-9. Cytokine assay on Macrophages (RAW264.7)
+9. Cytokine assay of Macrophages (RAW264.7)

-Cytokine assay on Macrophages (RAW264.7) is perpormed as discribe by Dégbé (Dégbé et 2018) RAW264.7 macrophage cells were maintained in culture in DMEM + 5% FBS at 37°C in a 5% CO2atmosphere.
-To study the effect of the extracts, macrophages were cultured in 96-well plates at 2×105 cells in 100 µL of DMEM alone.
-After 1 hour of adhesion, the extracts were added in 100 µL of DMEM to a final concentration of 10 µg/mL.
-Control cells were incubated in the same manner with an equivalent amount of DMSO alone.
+The cytokine assay of macrophages (RAW264.7) was performed as described by Dégbé (Dégbé et al. 2018).
+RAW264.7 macrophages were maintained in culture in DMEM + 5% FBS at 37°C in a 5% CO2 atmosphere.
+To study the effects of the extracts, the macrophages were cultured in 96-well plates at 2×105 cells in 100 µL of DMEM alone.
+After 1 hour of adhesion, the extracts were added to 100 µL of DMEM to a final concentration of 10 µg/mL.
+The control cells were incubated in the same manner with an equivalent amount of DMSO alone.

-After 24 hours of incubation, 50 µL of supernatant from each well were used for cytokine assays (TNFα, IL-5, IL-12) using the sandwich ELISA (Enzyme-linked immunosorbent assay) method with eBioscience kits (Affymetrix) or for NO quantification using the Griess method.
-To assay NO, a 0.1% aqueous solution of N-(1-Naphthyl) ethylenediamine dihydrochloride (Naphthylethylenediamine) and a 1% solution of sulfanilamide in 5% phosphoric acid (Sulfanilamide) were used.
-A volume of 25 µL of cell supernatant or a NaNO2standard range (62.5 - 1000 µM) was deposited in triplicate in a 96-well plate, and 25 µL of Naphthylethylenediamine/Sulfanilamide (1:1) were added.
-Absorbance was then measured at 565 nm.
+After 24 hours of incubation, 50 µL of supernatant from each well was used for cytokine assays (TNFα, IL-5, and IL-12) via the sandwich ELISA (enzyme-linked immunosorbent assay) method with eBioscience kits (Affymetrix) or for NO quantification via the Griess method.
+To assay NO, a 0.1% aqueous solution of N-(1-naphthyl) ethylenediamine dihydrochloride (naphthylethylenediamine) and a 1% solution of sulfanilamide in 5% phosphoric acid (sulfanilamide) were used.
+A volume of 25 µL of cell supernatant or a NaNO2 standard range (62.5–1000 µM) was added in triplicate to a 96-well plate, and 25 µL of naphthylethylenediamine/sulfanilamide (1:1) was added.
+The absorbance was then measured at 565 nm.
 The values obtained correspond to the nitrite ion concentration, reflecting the NO concentration in the samples.

 10. Controls and statistical analyses